tonysolo/ghg/MvvmLight1/README.md

 ## e-Health Processing ##

 ### e-Health Records ##
 There is much confusion about e-health, dissatisfaction and failures in some countries including the UK.
 This implementation is a simple clinical record of the patients alerts and chronic medication, risks and preferences and short clinical notes for each visit.
-It doesn't directly set aside space for huge image data or continuing monitoring in operating theatres.
 Unlike other implementations, it is a complete health information registry for patients to share with any healthcare provider.
 It is designed for population health management using actionable data for individual patients and for recording and mapping epidemiology in near real time.
+The data storage is primarily based on using structured data with page blob storage.

 ### Actionable Data ##
 This Cloud Storage design is well suited for 'actionable data'.
 The patient e-health record could, for example use a location flag events for risky behaviour such as missed appointments or vaccination.
 An Azure worker role could periodically check all the records in a region and act by sending an SMS to the patient of healthcare visitor to follow up.